adamsilver/fdpb/02-a-checkout-flow.md

 > “including the phrase ‘optional’ after a label is much clearer than any visual symbol you could use to mean the same thing.
 Someone may always wonder ‘what does this asterisk mean?’ and have to go hunting for a legend that explains it.”

 You might also be wondering why we're marking optional fields, instead of required ones.
-In “Required Versus Optional Fields”[^], Jessica Enders says:
+In “Required Versus Optional Fields”[^5], Jessica Enders says:

 > “think about what we are doing when we mark something in an interface.
 We are trying to indicate that it's different.”